mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 However, a growing proportion of browsers and users are dropping support for third party cookies.

-By maintaining support for both first party cookies (`domain_userid`) and third party cookies (`network_userid`), SnowPlow makes it possible to use the `network_userid` to identify users where those users have are happy to be tracked using third party cookies.
+By maintaining support for both first party cookies (`domain_userid`) and third party cookies (`network_userid`), Snowplow makes it possible to use the `network_userid` to identify users where those users have are happy to be tracked using third party cookies.
 For those users who are not (whom it is easy to identify because they do not have values set for `network_userid`), it is possible to fall back on `domain_userid`.

 This makes it possible to perform statistical analyses on network behaviour based on the subset of users who are comfortable with third party cookies.
 It makes it clear which users are and are not covered by the sample.